 You can also view Word Frequency query results as a cluster analysis diagram.
-This type of cluster analysis diagram displays the most frequently occurring words in the selected files or nodes.
+This type of cluster analysis diagram displays the most frequently occurring words in the selected files or codes.

 Cluster by word, coding or attribute value similarity

-The files or nodes in a cluster analysis diagram, can be clustered by word similarity, coding similarity or attribute value similarity.
+The files or codes in a cluster analysis diagram, can be clustered by word similarity, coding similarity or attribute value similarity.

 |Word similarity||The words contained in the selected files or

-Files or nodes that have a higher degree of similarity based on the occurrence and frequency of words are shown clustered together.
-Files or nodes that have a lower degree of similarity based on the occurrence and frequency of words are displayed further apart.Stop words are excluded when using this measure of similarity.
+Files or codes that have a higher degree of similarity based on the occurrence and frequency of words are shown clustered together.
+Files or codes that have a lower degree of similarity based on the occurrence and frequency of words are displayed further apart.Stop words are excluded when using this measure of similarity.
 Text content language and stop words

 Selecting a similarity metric